 Please keep in mind we are NOT picking a fight.
 We sincerely wish to end that kind of discourse when dealing with strength training topics.
 Not until coaches of differing philosophies can maturely discuss these issues will any coach actually be able to learn something from the other side.
 In fact, we applaud Dr. Siff's work in the field of strength and conditioning we simply wish to clarify some misinterpretations of our past articles.

 Below follows the post of Dr. Mel Siff from his June 26 post.
-Our comments follow in BLUE.
+Our comments follow.